kcranston/DukeBio-Karen/README.md

 ## Current activities

 * revisions on PNAS paper
-* keeping the [Open Tree of Life](https://tree.opentreeoflife.org) server from melting
+* keeping the [Open Tree of Life](https://tree.opentreeoflife.org) server from melting in the face of global warming

 ## Organization tools